Innovation Academy for Women of the Americas 2017

 - Analysis of urban situation involving social strategy design (design of social habitat).

-The central focus is Sustainability: personal, academic, professional and social responsibility.
+The central focus was Sustainability: personal, academic, professional and social responsibility.
 Academic credits will be available.

-UNM will award five (5) postgraduate "Amigo Scholarships" to the most outstanding participants.
+UNM awarded five (5) postgraduate "Amigo Scholarships" to the most outstanding participants.